mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

-We can create a flow emitting only the actors `henryCavill`, `benAffleck`, and `galGodot`, and for each of them retrieving the list of movies they played in.
+We can create a flow emitting only the actors `henryCavill`, `benAffleck`, and `galGodot` for each of them, retrieving the list of movies they played in.
 We can use the `flatMapMerge` function to do that:

 ```kotlin
 actorRepository